Maxlego08/test/configurations/inventories.md

 updateInterval: <update interval>
 ```

-Allows you to define the refresh interval for the buttons in the inventory, in milliseconds.
-For the buttons to be updated, the update option must be enabled.
-For more information, see the details [here](buttons/#update).
+Specifies how often the buttons in the inventory should be refreshed, in milliseconds.
+This is useful for dynamic inventories that need to update their content regularly, such as displaying live player stats.
+Note that for buttons to be updated, they must have the update option enabled.
+More details can be found [here](buttons/#update).

 ***